Bariatric Surgery for Weight loss

 - Laparoscopic Mini Gastric Bypass(MGB)

-This type of weight-loss surgery involves creating a small pouch from the stomach and connecting the newly created pouch directly to the small intestine.
-After gastric bypass, swallowed food will go into this small pouch of stomach and then directly into the small intestine, thereby bypassing most of your stomach and the first section of your small intestine.
+With this kind of weight-loss surgery, a small pouch is made from the stomach and attached directly to the small intestine.
+Following a gastric bypass, eaten food will travel through this little pouch of the stomach and into the small intestine, skipping most of the stomach and the first part of the small intestine in the process.

 Major Bariatric Cosmetic Surgeries

-Abdominoplasty is a procedure that flattens your abdomen by removing extra fat and skin and tightening muscles in your abdominal wall.
+Abdominoplasty flattens your abdomen by removing excess skin and fat and tightening the muscles in your abdominal wall.